Forricide/still-feel-alive/Chapter 11.md

 "What would I do?"

-"That bomb tinker - *Bakuda.*" Everyone within earshot grimaces.
-"I'm thinking that they'll be trying to make use of some of her more exotic creations.
+"You can get in range of it safely.
+They probably have single-use weapons, maybe bombs, that you could get in close with and detonate.
+Maybe leftovers from that bomb tinker - *Bakuda.*" Everyone within earshot grimaces.
+"I'm thinking that they might be able to help you make use of some of her more exotic creations, assuming they haven't been disposed of yet.
 You can get close to him, bring some with you, maybe.
 It's at least worth a shot."

 Discussion quiets, if only a little.